 As I paddled back to my launch point I wondered if he was purely concerned for my safety?
 How much of a novice did I look like out there?
 Was it the fact that I turned around in haste when I saw the tanker approaching?
 Or was there more to the rules of the water that I had failed to realize?

 The tanker passed with very little wake.
 So little that I was surprised.
-Which again left me more perplexed whether the officer’s approach was a safety concern or legal issue.
+Which again left me more perplexed about whether the officer’s approach was a safety concern or a legal issue.

 On my drive home I decided to call my father-in-law who is an avid sailor to get his input.
 He initially brought up the issues of strong currents at the narrows and high boat traffic.
 But with further investigation later we were able to determine that non-motorized vessels are forbidden to travel under the bridge and into the harbour.